Hattix.co.uk PC Hardware Collection

 In 1983, Quantum span off Plus to develop "hard cards", where the HDD mechanism and its controller were mounted together in a single ISA-slot mounting.
 It would all be pre-configured, the user didn't have to mess about with interleaving, RLL or MFM.
 Purists hated them, as a few tweaks to encoding or interleaving and a tired old HDD could have its performance dramatically improved.
 The industry, however, saw this was the future and Quantum had a big part in designing ATA.
 Plus was re-absorbed in 1992.

-By the late 1990s, Quantum was not doing well.
-The Bigfoot failed to set the world on fire and the performance-oriented Fireball series were falling behind competitors as IBM was seemingly innovating new and awesome every year.
+The performance-oriented Fireball series were falling behind competitors (it was very late to fluid motor bearings) as IBM was seemingly innovating new and awesome every year.
 Quantum sold its HDD division to Maxtor in 2001.
 Maxtor continued some of the Fireball series (as Maxtor-brand) but had actually bought Quantum for the technology and the elimination of competition: Quantum's facilities and staff were shut down by 2004.

 Conner 1986-1996 Founded in 1985 by a Seagate co-founder, Finis Conner, and then merged with CoData, also founded in 1985 by two MiniScribe founders, to produce its first HDDs in 1986.